aalexlu/content/ACurrent/Sociolinguistics/4 Dialectology II - Mapping dialects, perceptual dialectology.md

 Prescriptivism: How people *should* use language
 Descriptivism: How people *do* use language

-Georgetown speech accent
+Georgetown speech accent (Mississippi)
 - slower
 - vowel reduction
 - diphthongizaton
-- vowel raising
+- vowel raising / fronting
--